noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

   --iidfile

-  # squash an images layers into a single layer
+  # squash an images layers into a single layer, useful for building prod images
-  # use multi-stage builds instead
   --squash

 ```